j3rrywan9/scala-notes/Course1.md

 If no superclass is given, the standard class `Object` in the Java package `java.lang` is assumed.

+For methods that implement definitions in base classes the `override` is optional.

+### Object Definitions

+In terms of evaluation, singleton objects are values.

 ### Programs

 It is possible to create standalone applications in Scala.

+### Dynamic Binding

+Object-oriented programming languages (including Scala) implement *dynamic method dispatch*.

+This means that the code invoked by a method call depends on the runtime type of the object that contains the method.

 Each such application contains an object with a `main` method.